 The aim of Lahti Opera Association is to encourage and produce opera in all its forms and and make it an attainable art form to everyone in the Lahti region.
 In a vast country with only one fully professional opera (The Finnish National Opera in the capital Helsinki) the regional semi-professional companies have a huge responsibility to maintain the art of opera available for audiences outside the nations capital.

 Lahti Opera Association is a non-profit organization with no full-time employees.
 It is run by the Board (6 members) and the Chairperson, both elected by the members of the Association.
-Current Chair of the Board is Ms. Pirjo Leppänen (MMus).
-Board members are Mrs. Tiina Vilkuna-Rössi, Choir Master and Treasurer Ms. Outi Leppänen (MMus), Mr. Hakim Attar, Mrs. Anne Korpelainen, Ms. Lena Nikkilä and Ms. Laura Tuomi.
+Current Chair of the Board is Ms. Outi Leppänen (MMus).
+Board members are Mrs. Tiina Vilkuna-Rössi, Mr. Hakim Attar, Mrs. Anne Korpelainen, Ms. Pirjo Leppänen, Ms. Lena Nikkilä and Ms. Laura Tuomi.
 The Associations functions are based mostly on volunteer work.
 Employees are hired mainly for full opera productions.